ABOUT

 What can councils do?

-NALC believes that local councils play a role in the solution in caring for our communities and residents.
-Local councils can: provide training; a place for the community to meet and, activities to create a social hub, which in turn, will support members of the community who are experience issues with their mental health.
+NALC believes that local councils play a role in the solution of caring for our communities and residents.
+Local councils can: provide training, a place for the community to meet and activities to create a social hub, which in turn, will support members of the community who are experiencing issues with their mental health.

-Mental health can have numerous symptoms and affect people in a variety of ways.
-Learning about how mental health symptoms manifest will gear councils with the understanding of how to signpost people who are affected with mental health issues.
-Whilst also gaining the ability to understand how to care for their mental health better.
+Mental health can have numerous symptoms and affect people in various ways.
+Learning about how mental health symptoms manifest will gear councils to understand how to signpost people affected by mental health issues.
+Whilst also gaining the ability to better understand how to care for their mental health.

 Mental health in the workplace, by the Mental Health Foundation, outlines ten steps to follow to protect your mental health: